skelouse/skelouse.github.io/_posts/2020-10-30-faster_mapping_with_folium.markdown

 ></iframe>

 ## weight
 For the weight we will be using the price feature.
-Price is quite large relative to the map so we will be dividing the price by 10,000.
+Price is quite large relative to the map, so we will be dividing the price by 10,000.
 Just like before with the grade and color weight is an argument of the folium.Circle().

 ```python